CloudGuy007/classic-arcade-game-clone/README.md

 ## Gems

-Players pick up gems to score extra points.
+Players can pick up gems to score extra points.

 | 1 | 2 | 3 |
 | --- | --- | --- |